Franjo Komarica: Role during the Bosnian war

 Just a few years after he took the office whole Bosnia and Herzegovina and particular the Diocese of Banja Luka faced with armed aggression.
 During the Bosnian war, Bishop Komarica's diocese fell under Serbian control.
 Over 220,000 Roman Catholics were forced to flee the area now known as Republika Srpska, at least 400 were killed, including seven priests and nun.
 In the Diocese of Banja Luka, 98% of churches and a third of other Church property was destroyed in the war.
 "It is an ethnocide, or genocide", the bishop said in 1996, "because the presence of a nation, its culture and religion is being wiped out.
 All the recognisable signs of our existence are being destroyed: churches, monasteries, graveyards, monuments, names, ..."

 During the war, although under house arrest and could not move around, the Bishop reportedly tried to keep in contact with his diocese, sending out priests to bring him information from the various parishes while endeavouring to make contact with Bosnian Serbian officials.
 During and after the war, Komarica reportedly gave hospitality in his own residence to displaced Muslim, Orthodox and Catholic families, numbering more than 30 people at a time.

 After the war

 After the Yugoslav wars, Komarica remained a supporter of preserving Croatian and Roman Catholic traditions in Bosnia and Herzegovina.

 In 2004 he was nominated as a candidate for the Nobel Peace Prize.

 In 2005, at the request of Komarica, the Missionaries of Charity, opened their first monastery in Bosnia and Herzegovina.
 On 16 November 2005, Komarica founded the European Academy in Banja Luka.
 Two months later, on 6 February 2006, he established the Center for Life and Family of Caritas Bosnia and Herzegovina.

+On 8 December 2023, Pope Francis accepted his resignation and appointed Željko Majić as his successor.